Which one would we choose?

 Check out our article on BrushSync technology for a detailed explanation of how it works, but it is all centered around an RFID chip that is built into the toothbrush head, that is tracked to alert you at the right time.

 Unfortunately, these brush heads are a little more expensive because of this technology, but it is very useful if you know you often forget to replace your brush head.

 Getting towards the end of the differences now.
 One of the last major differences is the battery in the brush handle.

-But, whilst you may squeeze a couple of extra brushing sessions from the Pro 1000, the Sonicare went well beyond the advertised 2 weeks in our hands-on testing.
+But, whilst you may squeeze a couple of extra brushing sessions from the Pro 1000, the Sonicare 4100 goes well beyond the advertised 2 weeks in our hands-on testing.
 In fact, it lasted 5 weeks on a single charge, which is quite simply amazing.

 Aligned with this is the charging stand with the toothbrush as well.
 Both come with a charging stand that the brush sits on and both have a 2 pin power plug, hardwired into the stand.
 But, the Sonicare charging stands supports 100-240v compared to the 110-130v of the Oral-B.

 What this means, is that if you travel internationally with Oral-B you would need a voltage and plug adapter compared to only needing a plug adapter with the Sonicare.
 It is a small but subtle difference that might apply to you.

 If you asked the respective brands directly, they would each suggest their model does.

 Studies have shown that the rotating-oscillating technology, as used by Oral-B generally speaking, has the edge here.

 This is because the smaller brush head size and the motion it has resulted in greater improvements of users oral health than a Sonicare model.